In Search of the Lost

 After a couple of days blowing off steam and more than a few references to the infamous jostle between Charles Darwin and Alfred Wallace, they decide the expedition won’t be sabotaged by the rediscovery of a single Vanzolini.
 They have come to find as many sakis and mammals as possible across the monkey’s entire range.
 Their glory will come in ending the Vanzolini sakis’ reign as a species that scientists know almost nothing about.

 Over 21 days along the Rio Eiru, Marsh and her team ultimately record 20 saki group sightings—compared to only eight groups combined for howler and spider monkeys.
-As the largest primate left in the Eiru forests, the Vanzolini’s saving grace may be that sakis are hard to hunt and the locals don’t love the taste of its meat.
+As the largest primate left in the Eiru forests, the Vanzolini’s saving graces may be that sakis are hard to hunt and the locals don’t love the taste of its meat.

 Map by James Davidson